darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 	* If testing is successful, revert the names of each object you renamed for the integration.
 	* If there were already accounts in each of your managed files, they should be removed and recreated.
 	* Delete the dummy privilege sets PrivSet1 and PrivSet2 from the master file.
-	* Fix any objects names that you renamed during integration

 Nicely done!